cpske/ISP/assignment/ku-polls/iteration2.md

 2. Create an "Iteration 2" project board and define tasks.

 3. Create an `iteration2` branch for your work.

-   - Before that, be sure you have merged `iteration1` into `master` and pushed both to Github.
+   - First, be sure you have merged `iteration1` into `master` and pushed both to Github.
    - Create `iteration2` as a branch from `master` (not from iteration1).

 ## Features and Enhancements